eridgraves/single_driver_br_python/README.md

 Using a single driver in a simple box enclosure:
 - Thiele-Small parameters can be obtained from the driver spec sheet and box dimensions.
 - Physical parameters obtained from constants at STP.
+- We expect that Helmholtz resonance will provide the "bass reflex" boosting SPL of the ported enclosure at low frequencies.

 ## Methods
 From Thiele-Small: